 ``The Path is exceedingly vast.
 From ancient times to the present, even the greatest sages were unable to perceive and comprehend the entire truth; the explanations and teachings of masters and saints only express part of the whole.
 It is not possible for anyone to speak of such things in their entirety – just head for the light and heat, learn from the gods, and through the virtue of devoted practice become one with the divine.
 Seek enlightenment along the edge.'' – Morihei Ueshiba

 Are you curious to try Aikido?
 You can book your first class with us (please email us to make arrangements).
 No prior martial arts experience is necessary.
-Before joining the dojo, you will be asked to complete and sign a membership form and waiver .
+Before joining the dojo, you are asked to read and agree to abide by the dojo's Code of Conduct , as well as to complete and sign a membership form and waiver .

 We hold our classes at two locations: St. Philips Gym, 3737 W 27th Ave on Mondays (7:30-9:30 pm) and Saturdays (10 am - 12pm), and St. Mary's Kerrisdale Gym, 2490 W 37th Ave on Wednesdays (8:05 - 9:45 pm).
 Please see the schedule below for more details.